- Client:Jewish Federation of Tulsa

 - Location:Tulsa, Oklahoma

 The expansion at Tulsa Zarrow Campus, a learning community campus at the Jewish Federation of Tulsa, is a nationally recognized project for its unique copper-clad design.
-Leidos Engineering provided full architecture and engineering (A/E) design services for the expansion.
+Benham provided full architecture and engineering (A/E) design services for the expansion.

 “Above all, we wanted the interiors to reflect the hope, optimism, and resilience of the Jewish people.
 So we lightened and brightened the space, and now it has become a happy place for community events." – Mauro Dallabattista, Project Manager